CNES/S1Tiling/docs/scenarios.rst

 Orthorectify pairs of Sentinel-1 images on Sentinel-2 grid
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This is the main scenario where pairs of Sentinel-1 images are:
+In this scenario pairs of Sentinel-1 images are:

 - calibrated according to β\ :sup:`0`, γ\ :sup:`0` or σ\ :sup:`0` calibration
-- then orthorectified onto the Sentinel-2 grid,
+- then orthorectified onto MGRS Sentinel-2 grid,
 - to be finally concatenated.

 The unique elements in this scenario are: